What are stretch marks?

 What do stretch marks look like?

 An early sign of stretch marks developing is when an area of skin becomes flattened and thin with a pink colour.
 This may also occasionally be itchy.
 Soon reddish or purplish slightly swollen lines develop perpendicular to the direction of skin tension (striae rubrae).
 Over time, these lighten to become whitish or flesh-coloured and much less conspicuous (striae albae).
 Stretch marks are usually several centimetres long and 1–10 mm wide.
-Those caused by corticosteroid use or Cushing's syndrome are often larger and wider and may involve other regions, including the face.
+Those caused by corticosteroid use or Cushing syndrome are often larger and wider and may involve other regions, including the face.

-The histopathological features of striae rubrae include:
+The histopathological features of striae rubrae on skin biopsy include:

 - Lack of mast cells